 What seems bad at a time, could be for our luck, and the other way round, and so on.

 Through a comparison, much may be made somehow understandable.
-But "the comparison halts" too.
-And some comparisons are not really helpful either.
-Kriya yoga can be compared to many things, but basically it is breathing in and out in a regulated way.
-The core practice is called ujjayi too.
-[Link]
+But "the comparison halts" too, as a proverb says.
+Even worse, some comparisons are not really helpful, and may be misleading Kriya yoga can be compared to many things, as Yogananda shows, but basically it is breathing in and out.

 From South America and Meso-America come amaranth (flour) avocado pears, bootle gourda, Brazil nuts, cashew nuts, cassava, cerimans, cerimoyas, chayote, chia seeds (salvia hispania), cocoa, fuchsia berries, guava fruita, oca, papaya, passion fruit, peanuts, pineapplea, prickly pears, runner bean, sapodilla fruit, squashes and pumpkins, string beana, sunflower seeds, sweet corn (maize), sweet pepper, sweet potatoes, tamarillo and tomatoes,